 In an apples to apples comparison, the process for extracting and processing the DNA is the same at all AABB-accredited labs, whether you use a home paternity test or one ordered by your doctor.
 If you choose to go through a doctor for your paternity test, be sure to ask about the accreditations of the lab used by the practice.

-Main Differences between a Home Paternity Test and a Doctor-ordered One
+Other Differences between a Home Paternity Test and One from a Doctor

 Home paternity testing: There’s no scenario more convenient or stress-free for participants than being able to swab their own cheeks and their child’s at home.